Zamami, Okinawa: History

-Zamami was settled as early as the shell midden period of the Ryukyu Islands.
+Zamami was settled as early as the Shellmidden Period of the Ryukyu Islands.
 The period corresponds roughly to the Jōmon period (14,000 - 300 BC) of the Japanese home islands.
 Shell middens in Zamami include the Furuzamami midden on Zamami Island and the Utaha midden on Aka Island.

 Zamami emerged under the Ryukyu Kingdom as the Jiyaman magiri.
 The magiri was a type of regional administrative district in Okinawa in the pre-modern period, and Jiyaman magiri, together with Tōkashichi magiri, controlled the Kerama Islands.
 Zamami was noted for its excellent port, and due to its proximity to Okinawa Island, was used as a port for trade with China during the fourteenth century.
 The Chinese vessels would stop in Zamami Island's Ago-no-Ura bay to wait for favorable winds before proceeding on toward China.

 Prior to World War II the village was noted for the production of charcoal used in Naha.
 The village was noted for its numerous fisherman.
 Bonito fishing was introduced to Zamami in 1901, the first in Okinawa Prefecture, and the village became a center of katsuobushi, a dried bonito fillet essential to Japanese cuisine.
 Additionally, from the beginning of the Meiji Period until the Second World War, Yakabi and Kuba islands were mined for copper.
-Today the islands are uninhabited and landing is prohibited except for official religious services at the islands’ sacred sites.
+Today the two islands are uninhabited and landing is prohibited except for official religious services at the islands’ sacred sites.

 The island was among the first sovereign Japanese lands containing civilian inhabitants to be invaded by America during World War II.
 It was taken on March 26, 1945 along with other islands in the Kerama archipelago.
 Before and during the invasion, citizens of Zamami were ordered by the Japanese military to commit suicide using hand grenades.
 Controversy surrounding this issue continues to this day.
-The American military used the Kerama islands as a base to launch their invasion of the main Okinawan island on April 1, 1945.
+The American military used the Kerama Islands as a base to launch their invasion of the main Okinawan island on April 1, 1945.